Jude-Ufoh/Data_Analysis/Big_Data_Analysis/README.md

 # Big_Data_Analysis
 ## About the Project
 The project was one of the assignments at masters level.
-It involves the combination of clinical trial datasets and combining it with a list of pharmaceutical companies in order to bring out some useful insights and answer important questions on the datasets.
+It involves the combination of clinical trial datasets and with a list of pharmaceutical companies in order to bring out some useful insights and answer important questions on the datasets.
 ## Datasets
 ### Data 1 : Clinicaltrial_<year>.csv